 If you haven’t read his other two books, don’t start here.
 If you didn’t much care for Auri, you probably won’t get into this one, either.
 But if you did enjoy his other books and liked Auri then I hope that you’ll see the beauty in this one, too <3

-Have you read The Slow Regard of Silent Things, or do you need more convincing?
+Have you read The Slow Regard of Silent Things?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.